Thumbnail image

 Clearly links search terms to results, giving students a predictable navigation path

-Uniform blue links make functional tools like calculators look identical to static pages, reducing scannability
+Uniform blue links make icons indistinguishable from static pages, reducing scannability.

 Contextual Task Surface